Empowering AT-RISK BOYS Through Agriculture

 We believe chicken farming offers a tremendous opportunity for at-risk youth living on the streets; it combines practical skills training, sustainable income generation, and access to a food source (eggs) that leads to optimum growth and good nutrition.

 Activities such as these will teach the boys life skills that will empower them to become self-sufficient good humans who do not require handouts from others.
-The boys will learn how to work hard to create long-term incomes for themselves, allowing them to pay it forward.
+Instead, the boys will learn how to work hard to create long-term incomes for themselves, allowing them to pay it forward.

 Shule's goal is for the boys to graduate from the Shule Center of Eggsellence with improved lives and the skills to become role models for their future children and communities.

-Eggs are a low-cost, high-nutrient food that is always accessible in developing countries like Uganda.
+Eggs are a low-cost, high-nutrient food always accessible in developing countries like Uganda.
 Throughout the year, there is always a demand for eggs.

 SHULE'S FIRST CHICKEN COOP

-Currently, Shule is raising money to complete construction on the coop and to purchase cages and pullets.
+Currently, Shule is raising money to purchase cages and pullets.

-(100% of your gift will go to cover the costs to complete Shule first Chicken Coop.)
+(100% of your gift will go to complete Shule's First Chicken Coop.)

 The Shule Farm